-Have you decided what persona you are creating this content for?
+Have you decided on what persona you are creating this content?

-Have your thought about if this information is helpful to your persona, i.e. meeting her needs and/or challenges?
+Have you thought about if this information is helpful to your persona, i.e., meeting her needs and/or challenges?

 Have you thought about what keywords or phrases your persona would use when searching for this information, related indirectly or directly to your topic?
 TIP: Look for ideas in Google Autocomplete.